Duncraig Castle by Plockton

 Set in 40 acres of woodland and 2.5 km of shore line with direct private access to the beach, the view from the castle tower is breathtaking.
 To the north across Loch Carron are the mountains of Applecross and Torridon, to the west on the shores of the loch is the picturesque village of Plockton ("the jewel of the Highlands") and beyond, the distant peaks of the Cuillins of Skye.

 Few homes in Britain can say they have their very own train station (request stops only!) especially on one of the most spectacular railways in Europe (Inverness to Kyle line).
-The private beach at the bottom of the garden and the private chapel within Duncraig also combine to give Duncraig its unique blend of charm and motto of "living the dream".
+The beach at the bottom of the garden and the private chapel within Duncraig also combine to give Duncraig its unique blend of charm practicality.

 Map of Lochalsh